ros-workshop/manipulation/README.md

 ### Controllers

 Each joint or motor in the arm and hand needs a controller for actuation.
 Ask yourself this: What controllers do I expect for a robotic arm with an end-effector?
-Make sure the controllers have loaded appropriatly.
+Make sure the controllers have loaded appropriately.

 **ACTION**
 Check which controllers are loaded.